johnuzoma/Complaint-Analytics/README.md

 ## 1. Overview
 In this project, I designed and implemented an end-to-end data pipeline for analyzing consumer complaints data stored in an Amazon S3 bucket.

-- Skills Demonstrated: Data engineering with Databricks, Delta Live Tables, PySpark, SparkSQL, Amazon S3, Power BI for visualization, and reporting.
+- Skills Demonstrated: Data engineering with Databricks, Delta Live Tables, PySpark, SparkSQL, Amazon S3, Power BI for visualization and reporting.

 ## 2. Business Questions
 - Do consumer complaints show any seasonal patterns?